Pernille Harder: International career

 Harder in the Euro 2017 semifinal against Austria.

 At the inaugural 2008 U-17 World Cup in New Zealand, Harder was part of the Denmark team who won their group before losing 4–0 to eventual champions North Korea in the quarter-final.
 Still 16 years old, she contributed a hat-trick to a crushing 15–0 win over Georgia in her senior international debut in October 2009, and she has continued to score regularly for the Danish team ever since.

 Harder scored further hat-tricks against Austria and Armenia in 2011 and Russia in 2013.
 She was named in national coach Kenneth Heiner-Møller's Denmark squad for Euro 2013.
 With nine goals she had been the team's top goalscorer in qualifying.

 She played in the Algarve Cup in 2011, 2012, 2013, and 2015, but had an injury in 2014.
 In October 2013, Harder won her 50th cap for Denmark in a 1–1 draw with Serbia.
 She scored Denmark's goal in the match.
 In March 2016, Harder was appointed captain of the national team.

 In 2017, she was named in national coach Nils Nielsen's Denmark squad for the Euro 2017.
 She captained the team to the final and scored a goal in Denmark's 4–2 defeat by hosts the Netherlands.
 She was voted runner-up to Lieke Martens in the UEFA Women's Player of the Year Award for 2016–17.
 On 16 September 2021, she broke Merete Pedersen's 12.5-year-long national record, becoming the record goalscorer of the Denmark national team, with 66 goals in her 129 games.
 In the successful campaign to qualify for the Euro 2022, she played in all ten games and scored eight goals.
 She was called up for the Euro 2022 and scored the only goal for Denmark, but the team was eliminated in the group stage.

 In qualifying for the 2023 World Cup, she played four times and scored two goals.

 In July 2023, she was named to the final roster for the 2023 FIFA World Cup.
 She scored one goal and provided one assist, but Denmark was knocked out in the round of 16 by Australia.
 It was the first time since 1995 that Denmark reached the knockout stage at a World Cup.

-On June 20, 2025, she was nominated for the European Championship, but Denmark was already eliminated in the group stage.
+On 20 June 2025, she was nominated for the UEFA European Championship, but Denmark was eliminated in the group stage.
 In the last game against Poland, she had to be substituted after just 25 minutes due to an injury, when the score was 0–2.